 Contributing to sustainable financial management

 This study is aimed at all actors in the financial landscape.
 We want to help them to make an active contribution to sustainable financial management.
 After all, many of our members are interested in investing in the transition to a low-carbon society.
-On 26 September 2017, they are taking the first steps in a workshop on a shared path involving ‘Climate-neutral investment’.
+On 26 September 2017, they have taken the first steps in a workshop on a shared path involving ‘Climate-neutral investment’.

 In addition, together with Forum Ethibel we want to better coordinate the supply and demand for environmentally friendly investments.
 With this study, we are offering an instrument that supports institutional investors such as universities, pension funds, insurance companies … in the process of decarbonising their portfolios.